 Saint Louis University School of Nursing offers a direct entry traditional four-year undergraduate program leading to the Bachelor of Science in Nursing degree.
 The School of Nursing is located on Saint Louis University's Campus, directly across from Saint Louis University Hospital and Cardinal Glennon Children's Hospital, two of the sites where students complete their clinicals.
-The school offers state-of-the-art clinical simulation labs, practice labs, and classrooms/lecture halls.
-Additionally, the Medical Center Library, dining options, student advisors, and academic support resources are all located within or near the School of Nursing building.
+The school offers state-of-the-art clinical simulation labs, practice labs, and classrooms.
+Additionally, the Medical Center Library, dining options, student advisors, and academic support resources are all located within or near the School of Nursing.

-Students are directly admitted to the School of Nursing as freshmen and nursing courses are immediately introduced in the first year of study.
+Students are directly admitted to the School of Nursing as freshmen and our Introduction to Nursing course is immediately introduced within the first year of study.

 NCLEX Pass Rate